trappar/AliceGeneratorBundle/src/Resources/doc/annotations.md

 ## Faker Annotation

 The Faker annotation allows you to specify a faker provider which will be used in place of the actual value of a property.
 There are several ways to use this annotation.
-You can pass a static set of arguments, a service with a toFixture() method, or a class with a static toFixture (or any other custom named method).
+You can have it pass a static set of arguments, pass the value of the property as a single argument, a service with a toFixture() method, or a class with a static toFixture (or any other custom named method).

 This is a main point of customization for this bundle, and it's extremely powerful.
 Keep this in mind while you're working with your data.

+#### Usage examples:

+**Pass a static set of arguments**

 ```php
 <?php